chophupchong/Analytical-Dashboard/README.md

 1. VueJS 3
 2. Firebase

+## Getting Started

-## Create your environment file
+### Create your environment file

+1. cd into /frontend
-Retrieve your credentials from firebase
+2. Retrieve your credentials from firebase
+3. Create .env file in frontend and input your following credentials

 ```bash
 FIREBASE_API_KEY="VUE_APP_XXX"